shahdeep1989/Fast5s/README.md

 # Fast5s Housie (Education Housie)
+Most important: You need to play in group of 2 or more and join same game in 1 minute of time together.
+Without that you are not able to play game.
 For those who are new to game "Housie", First read all this rules for the game.

 Our Housie is a bit different than general Housie, we provided some educational touch.
 In place of Card we are providing different shape as Tickets.
 Like,